neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-message-specification-4.md

 bookmarks::List<String>,
 db:String
 ```
 - The `routing` field should contain routing context information and the `address` field that should contain the address that the client initially tries to connect with e.g. `"x.example.com:9001"`.
 Key-value entries in the routing context should correspond exactly to those in the original URI query string.
-The absence of the `routing` field indicates that the server should not carry out any routing.
-- The `bookmarks` is a list of strings containing some kind of bookmark identification e.g ["neo4j-bookmark-transaction:1", "neo4j-bookmark-transaction:2"]
+- The `bookmarks` is a list of strings containing some kind of bookmark identification e.g `["neo4j-bookmark-transaction:1", "neo4j-bookmark-transaction:2"]`.
-- The `db` specifies the database name for multi-database to select where the transaction takes place.
-If no `db` is sent or empty string it implies that it is the default database.
+- The `db` specifies the database name for multi-database to select where the transaction takes place. `null` denotes the server-side configured default database.

 **Detail Messages:**